How to Host a Jane's Walk

 -

-Festival time: Friday, April 25 - Sunday, April 27 for Essex County tours and Friday, May 2 - Sunday, May 4 for Windsor tours.
+Festival time: Friday, April 24 - Sunday, April 26 for Essex County tours and Friday, May 1 - Sunday, May 3 for Windsor-Tecumseh tours.

 Walk or Talk?

 Consider what is the best way to share your story.
 For topics that have visual examples (like nature tours, architecture, businesses) where you can visit the locations, a walking tour is a good choice.
-For topics where the subject is more conceptual, geographically spread out, or the buildings are long gone, a Jane’s Talk might be better suited and you can highlight the topic with photos or videos.
+For topics where the subject is more conceptual, geographically spread out, challenging to navigate (no sidewalks, busy road) or the buildings are long gone, a Jane’s Talk might be better suited and you can highlight the topic with photos or videos.

 Jane’s Walk: